-Tying may lead to anticompetitive foreclosure effects on the tied market, the tying market, or both at the same time.
+Tying may lead to anti-competitive foreclosure effects on the tied market, the tying market, or both at the same time.
 The foreclosure effect depends on the tied percentage of total sales on the market of the tied product.
-On the question of what can be considered appreciable foreclosure under Article 101(1), the analysis for single branding can be applied.
-Tying means that there is at least a form of quantity- forcing on the buyer in respect of the tied product.
-Where in addition a non- compete obligation is agreed in respect of the tied product, this increases the possible foreclosure effect on the market of the tied product.
+As regards the question of what can be considered appreciable foreclosure under Article 101(1) of the Treaty, the analysis for single branding can be applied.
+Tying means that there is at least a form of quantity forcing on the buyer in respect of the tied product.
+Where, in addition, a non- compete obligation is agreed in respect of the tied product, this increases the possible foreclosure effect on the market of the tied product.
 The tying may lead to less competition for customers interested in buying the tied product, but not the tying product.
 If there is not a sufficient number of customers that will buy the tied product alone to sustain competitors of the supplier on the tied market, the tying can lead to those customers facing higher prices.
-If the tied product is an important

-124 Judgment in Case C-333/94 P Tetrapak v Commission EU:C:1996:436, paragraph 37.
-See also Communication from the Commission – Guidance on the Commission's enforcement priorities in applying Article 82 of the EC Treaty to abusive conduct by dominant undertakings, OJ C 45, 24.2.2009,

-p.
-7.

-125 Judgment in Case T-201/04 Microsoft v Commission EU:T:2007:289, paragraphs 917, 921 and 922.

-126 Judgment in Case T-30/89 Hilti v Commission EU:T:1991:70, paragraph 67.

-complementary product for customers of the tying product, a reduction of alternative suppliers of the tied product and hence a reduced availability of that product can make entry onto the tying market alone more difficult.
+If the tied product is an important complementary product for customers of the tying product, a reduction of alternative suppliers of the tied product and hence a reduced availability of that product can make entry onto the tying market alone more difficult.

 Tying may also directly lead to prices that are above the competitive level, especially in three situations.
 First, if the tying and the tied product can be used in variable proportions as inputs to a production process, customers may react to an increase in price for the tying product by increasing their demand for the tied product while decreasing their demand for the tying product.
-By tying the two products the supplier may seek to avoid this substitution and as a result be able to raise its prices.
-Second, when the tying allows price discrimination according to the use the customer makes of the tying product, for example the tying of ink cartridges to the sale of photocopying machines (metering).
-Third, when in the case of long-term contracts or in the case of after- markets with original equipment with a long replacement time, it becomes difficult for the customers to calculate the consequences of the tying.
+By tying the two products, the supplier may seek to avoid this substitution and as a result be able to raise its prices.
+Second, the tying may allow price discrimination according to the use the customer makes of the tying product, for example the tying of ink cartridges to the sale of photocopying machines (metering).
+Third, in the case of long-term contracts or in the case of after- markets with original equipment with a long replacement time, it may be difficult for customers to calculate the consequences of the tying.

-Tying is exempted under the Block Exemption Regulation when the market share of the supplier, on both the market of the tied product and the market of the tying product, and the market share of the buyer, on the relevant upstream markets, do not exceed 30%.
-It may be combined with other vertical restraints, which are not hardcore restrictions under that Regulation, such as non-compete obligations or quantity forcing in respect of the tying product, or exclusive sourcing.
-The remainder of this section provides guidance for the assessment of tying in individual cases above the market share threshold.
+Tying can benefit from the exemption provided by Article 2(1) of Regulation (EU) X where the market share of the supplier, on both the market of the tied product and the market of the tying product, and the market share of the buyer, on the relevant upstream markets, do not exceed 30%.
+It may be combined with other vertical restraints that are not hardcore restrictions within the meaning of the Regulation, such as non-compete obligations or quantity forcing in respect of the tying product, or exclusive sourcing.
+The remainder of this section (388) provides guidance for the assessment of tying in individual cases above the market share threshold.